Alluxio/alluxio/docs/en/Configuration-Settings.md

 1. [Environment variables](#Environment-variables).
 This is an easy and fast way to set the basic properties to manage an Alluxio deloyment, and run Alluxio shell command lines.
-Note that, configuration set through environment variables may not be realized by applications (e.g., Spark or MapReduce jobs) that interact Alluxio service.
+Note that, configuration set through environment variables may not be realized by applications (e.g., Spark or MapReduce jobs) that interact with Alluxio service.
 2. [Property files](#configuration-properties).
-This is a general way to customize any [supported Alluxio configure properties](#appendix), respected by Alluxio daemons, shells as well as clients.
+This is a general way to customize any [supported Alluxio configure properties](#appendix), respected by Alluxio master, worker, client (e.g., Spark/MapReduce jobs or Alluxio shell commands).

-The priority to load property values, from the highest to the lowest, is environment variables, property files and the default value.
+The priority to load property values, from the highest to the lowest, is environment variables, property files and the defaults.

 ## Environment variables